julius-tuliao/lark_login/README.md

 3. change app_cli url for button into your apps' app_id

+4. assign ark users who can access your app

-4. build a .env file in root directory with this format
+5. build a .env file in root directory with this format

 # .env file
 APP_ID="app_id"